ChenZhao44/ChenZhao44.github.io/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

 ## Methods

-The circuits extraction method is a canonical method of ZX-calculus based circuits simplification algorithms.
+The circuits extraction method is a canonical method of ZX-calculus based circuit simplification algorithms.
 I will mainly discuss how I implement this method.

 ### Data structures